GreaseMonkey88/SMcounter/README.md

 - ESP8266 or compatible, I use a Wemos D1 mini
 - 2x phototransistor BPW 40
-- 1x 10k resistor, different values should work
+- 1x 1k or 10k resistor, different values should work
 - 2x generic rectifiers

 ## Acknowledgements